Ministry of Fear: Comparison with the novel

-Graham Greene's protagonist, Arthur Rowe (Stephen Neale in the film), is profoundly tormented with guilt for his having murdered his wife.
-In the movie, that is a simple mercy killing, an assisted suicide.
-In the book, Rowe slips the poison into his wife's milk – "how queer it tastes," she says – and leaves her to die alone.
-Despite the official finding of a mercy killing, he believes "that somewhere there was justice, and justice condemned him."
-He knows that the deed was not so much to end her suffering, as to end his own.
-This overwhelming sense of guilt, pervading the novel from beginning to end, is absent from the film.
+Graham Greene's protagonist is tormented with guilt for having murdered his wife.
+He slipped poison into his wife's milk and left her to die alone.
+Despite the official finding of a mercy killing, he doubts he acted to end her suffering so much as to end his own.
+His sense of guilt pervades the novel.
+In the film, by contrast, he procures poison at his wife's request, but cannot administer it.
+She finds where he has hidden it and uses it to end her life.
+The legal results are the same as in the book, without the sense of personal culpability.

 The film omits all of Rowe's incarceration in Dr Forester's private asylum with amnesia, after the bomb in the booby-trapped case of books explodes.
 Gradually he works out that the institution is run by Nazi agents and that inmates who find out too much are eliminated.
 Painful though it is to regain his memories, he realises that he must remember all he can and get out to inform the police.

 His love interest, Anna Hilfe (Carla Hilfe in the film), appears in Fritz Lang's movie to be uninvolved in her brother's spy activities.
 In the novel, she does not shoot her brother dead, and there is no rooftop shootout with Nazi agents.
 Her brother Willi Hilfe, armed with a gun with a single bullet, commits suicide, in a railway station lavatory, when he cannot escape.
 Anna (Carla) must forever fear exposure as a spy, just as Rowe (Neale) fears exposure as a murderer.
 They go on together, lovers, but hardly the happy and carefree couple portrayed in the film: "They had to tread carefully for a lifetime, never speak without thinking twice ...
 They would never know what it was not to be afraid of being found out."
 That, not the spy pursuit of the film, is at the heart of Graham Greene's novel.